DRIVER-EU/test-bed-design/doc/trial-owners.md

 ## 3.1 Use Case: Evaluating a solution standalone

-Monica has heard about an interesting COP solution, *csCOP*, perhaps via the DRIVER+ Portfolio of Solutions, or otherwise.
+Monica has heard about an interesting COP solution, *csCOP* via the DRIVER+ Portfolio of Solutions.
 She considers using it to address her problems

 1. Monica visits the Test-bed's [composer website](https://driver-eu.github.io/docker-composer) (see Figure 11).
 2. She briefly reads its homepage, which explains her what to do next.